 - Common Stock Holders

-As you can see, stockholders are at the very bottom of that list.
-The likelihood of equity owners getting anything in a chapter 7 bankruptcies is extremely low.
+As you can see, stockholders are at the bottom of that list.
+As a result, the likelihood of equity owners getting anything in a chapter 7 bankruptcy is extremely low.

-However, if a company did actually have cash left over after paying everyone else off, the remaining cash would be distributed in an equal amount per share.
-Therefore, if you have bankruptcy stock you might see some money.
+However, if a company had cash left over after paying everyone else off, the remaining cash would be distributed equally per share.
+Therefore, if you have bankruptcy stock, you might see some money.

-Most of the time when a company files for bankruptcy, it’s a chapter 11.
+Most of the time, when a company files for bankruptcy, it’s chapter 11.
 In chapter 11, the court protects the company until a detailed plan is submitted.

 Chapter 11 bankruptcy usually will have a temporary trading freeze on the shares and is likely to be delisted.
-If the stock continues to trade on the OTC markets, a “Q” may be added to the ticker symbol to designate it as a company in bankruptcy.
+However, if the stock continues to trade on the OTC markets, a “Q” may be added to the ticker symbol to designate it as a company in bankruptcy.

 There are a lot of potential outcomes for stockholders in chapter 11.
 But the most common is for the existing shares to be wiped out.